Naoufal-Rhioui/Data-Science-Projects/FIFA - Soccer Players Market Value/README.md

 **To Do List:**
-- Rewrite few codes (data cleaning section) to make it more efficient.
+- Rewrite few codes (data cleaning section) to make it more efficient
 - Learn and implement flask.